 GA4 Event Parameters: A Practical Guide

-Parameters are the additional pieces of data that add more context to Google Analytics events.
-That simple line obscures the fact that GA4 event parameters are one of the most confusing and least intuitive parts about the new Google Analytics.
+Updated: 11/6/24 Parameters are the additional pieces of data that add more context to Google Analytics 4 events.
+If you’re new, GA4 event parameters can be a confusing part of the Google Analytics ecosystem.

 What Are Event Parameters in GA4?